stanRepo/real-time-web-2021/README.md

 2. Then I use an `if else` statement to send the correct information to the user

 ![Determine winner with if else statement](./public/assets/drawings/handlingBluffResultIfElse.png)

+# Conclusion

+Besides the serious mental excercise, this project was a lot of fun to create.
+I encountered numerous code related problems (thing to work out) during the creating of this app.
+I've written about these in the [Wiki of this project](https://github.com/stanRepo/real-time-web-2021/wiki)